 Your domain's renewal date

 By default, all Squarespace Domains are set to renew automatically each year.
 To prevent service interruptions, domains renew 15 days before their official expiration date.
-This schedule works similarly to a credit card billing cycle, where a payment due date is in the middle of the month, but the bank collects your balance at the beginning of the month, ahead of the set due date.
+We charge the renewal payment when the domain renews.

 To confirm your domain’s renewal date: